On 27 May 2021, All.Can International launched its latest policy report Harnessing data for better cancer care.

 The key research question this policy paper is trying to address is: How can the collection and use of data improve or potentially improve the efficiency of cancer care?

-But it will also look into:
+But it also looks into:

 - How are data currently used along the patient care pathway?